osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 you want to use is currently plugged into your machine.
 You can always come back to this part later if you don't have the microcontroller connected yet.

-Open Command Prompt as administrator, then run this:
+Open a new Command Prompt as administrator, then run this:
 ```
 usbipd list
 ```